 Patients given a view of nature spent an average of 7.96 days in the hospital compared to 8.71 for those who did not.

-The primary focus, of course, is for hospitals to make patients feel better, but there is a financial incentive for hospitals, too.
+The primary focus, of course, is for hospitals to make patients feel better.
+However, there is a financial incentive for hospitals, too.
 By helping patients recover more effectively and quickly, they can save money on that patient’s care.
 Just changing a patient’s view could save hospitals $93 million.

-It can be a very tough job being a nurse or doctor.
-With sick patients and possibly even dying patients, it takes a resilience to be a positive person in a healthcare environment.
-When employees are not happy, they tend to call in sick a lot and may not work as effectively or efficiently as they could and that can be very dangerous in a hospital setting.
+Healthcare professionals have very taxing jobs.
+With sick patients and very high-stress environments, it takes resilience to remain positive in a healthcare environment.
+When employees are not happy, they tend to call in sick or may not work as effectively or efficiently as they could.
+That can be very dangerous in a hospital setting.

 This is where biophilia comes in again.
 That human-nature connection can improve what is known as “presenteeism.”
 That’s where employees are physically there, but their mind is not.
 They are going through the motions of what they need to do, but they are not present to think critically or creatively.